dannybauman/30-day-map-challenge-2025/README.md

 7. Lovable
 8. Others...

-Paste prompt in each → Click generate → Move to next
+Pasted prompt in each → Clicked generate → Moved to next

 **Step 4: Active Monitoring & Iteration**
-- Check as they generate results
+- Checked as they generated results
-- If one fails early, note what went wrong
+- If one failed early, noted what went wrong
-- Record any manual fixes (data cleaning, styling tweaks, bug patches) as you apply them
+- Recorded any manual fixes (data cleaning, styling tweaks, bug patches) as I applied them
-- Screenshot everything as you go
+- Screenshot everything as I went

 **Step 5: Collection & Organization**
-- Deploy code if possible
+- Deployed code if possible
-- Create platform subfolders
+- Created platform subfolders
-- Save screenshots with consistent naming
+- Saved screenshots with consistent naming
-- Create quick list of what worked/failed
+- Created quick list of what worked/failed

 **Step 6: Documentation**
-- Create main README from template
+- Created main README from template
-- Fill in platform results (names + status + insights)
+- Filled in platform results (names + status + insights)
-- Update DAILY-LOG.md
+- Updated DAILY-LOG.md
-- Capture a short “Human review” note that calls out what you verified or edited manually
+- Captured a short “Human review” note that called out what I verified or edited manually
-- Create `index.html` page for easy sharing
+- Created `index.html` page for easy sharing

 ---